Rocky Star: Career

 Rocky Star draws inspiration from the Baroque and Gothic time periods, with influences and traces seen across all his collections.
 He has also designed for Beyoncé Knowles, Paris Hilton and Pussycat Dolls.

 His design sensibility blends India heritage crafts and textures with opulent embroideries, focusing on occasion wear along with bridal, pret and accessories for women and men.

 Rocky showcased his Autumn Winter collection, Nomadic Love at London Fashion Week in 2016.
 Ever since Rocky has showcased 6 seasons at London Fashion Week with the latest showcase being in February 2019.

-Movies
+Films

 Rocky landed his first styling project with Akshay Kumar in 1992.
 Ever since, he has designed for over 350 films including Kaho Naa...
-Pyaar Hai (2000) and Kabhi Khushi Kabhie Gham...
-(2001) and Goal!
+Pyaar Hai (2000) and Kabhi Khushi Kabhie Gham (2001) and Goal!
 (2005).

-Rocky Star has also designed costumes for a Bollywood Film called Robot 2.
+Rocky Star has also designed costumes for a Bollywood film titled Robot 2.
 He has designed costumes for several films in the past including Gaddar for actress Amisha Patel and Krrish for actor Hrithik Roshan.